okviz/lib-color-blindness/README.md

 # Color Blindness for Power BI

-Color Blindness by OKViz is a tiny library to use in Power BI custom visuals.
+Color Blindness by OKVIZ is a tiny library to use in Power BI custom visuals.
 It allows to apply different color visions to any visual that implement it.

 ![alt tag](color-blindness.png)